UKHomeOffice/application-container-platform/docs/how-to-docs/drone-how-to.md

 is the name of the image you tagged previously in the build step.

 The image should now be published on Artifactory.
-Please note that we regularly remove container images that have not been downloaded in a year.

 #### Deployments